Secure access to data in Azure Cosmos DB

 Delete or export user data

-Azure Cosmos DB enables you to search, select, modify and delete any personal data located in database or collections.
-Azure Cosmos DB provides APIs to find and delete personal data however, it’s your responsibility to use the APIs and define logic required to erase the personal data.
-Each multi-model API (SQL, MongoDB, Gremlin, Cassandra, Table) provides different language SDKs that contain methods to search and delete personal data.
+As a database service, Azure Cosmos DB enables you to search, select, modify and delete any data located in your database or containers.
+It is however your responsibility to use the provided APIs and define logic required to find and erase any personal data if needed.
+Each multi-model API (SQL, MongoDB, Gremlin, Cassandra, Table) provides different language SDKs that contain methods to search and delete data based on custom predicates.
 You can also enable the time to live (TTL) feature to delete data automatically after a specified period, without incurring any additional cost.